Use the Field extractions page

 transforms.conf.
 This is where their field-extracting regular expressions are located.
 On the Field extractions page, the referenced field transform stanza is indicated in the Extraction/Transform column.

 You can work with transforms in Splunk Web through the Field Transformations page.
 See Use the Field Transformations page in Splunk Web.

 There are two field extraction types: inline and transforms.conf.

 - Inline extractions always have

 EXTRACT-<class>configurations.
-They are identified as such because they are entirely defined within
+They are entirely defined within

 props.conf; they do not reference external field transforms.

 - Uses transform extractions always have

 REPORT-<class>name configurations.
 As such they reference field transforms in